-Fixing male and female cats curbs the unwanted behaviors of randy felines looking for love.
+Fixing cats curbs the unwanted behaviors of randy felines looking for love.
 Spayed females no longer go into heat, which ends yowling, escape attempts and throngs of loitering male suitors.
 Neutered males are less likely to mark their territory with urine spray and to wander.
-Homes with fixed cat friends no longer have the worry — or cost — of unwanted litters.
-But most important, spayed/neutered cats help prevent feline lives lost to overpopulation.
+Most importantly, spayed/neutered cats help prevent feline lives lost to overpopulation.

 - No roaming, yowling or spraying

 - Lower risk for serious health conditions